 One of the fun parts about writing is rediscovering saved articles.
-The following piece is one I recently uncovered, and I’ve decided to employ the principal by learning to play the mountain dulcimer–an unused gift of 15 years ago.
+The following piece is one I recently uncovered, and from rereading it, I’ve decided to employ this 15-minute principle by learning to play the mountain dulcimer–an unused gift of 15 years ago.

-What’s on your “life list” that still needs accomplishment?
-An important item to realize is that whatever your “bucket list” goal, your desire is God’s desire too.
+Now, what’s on your “bucket list” that still needs accomplishment?
+An important item to realize is that your desire is God’s desire.
 As it says in Colossians 3:23, “Whatever your task, work heartily, as serving the Lord and not men, knowing that from the Lord you will receive the inheritance as your reward; you are serving the Lord Christ.”

 * * * * *

-You Can Change Your Life with Just 15 Minutes a Day
+You Can Change Your Life with Just 15 Minutes a Day-Author unknown

 CONSIDER THIS: In 3 years, you can become an expert on any subject you care to study: Chinese art, computer programming, cooking, chess, bridge, bricklaying, anything …IF YOU WORK AT IT 15 MINUTES A DAY!
-In just 1 year or less, you can accomplish some tremendous tasks by investing just 15 minutes a day.
+You can accomplish some tremendous tasks in just 1 year or less by investing just 15 minutes a day.
 For example, you could: (1) Read the entire Bible; (2) Plant and keep up a small garden; (3) Become physically fit; (4) Learn to play a musical instrument; (5) Paint a house; (6) Learn a foreign language; (7) Write a book!

-A quick tour of the already-completed rooms, however, aroused our interest and excitement.
+However, a quick tour of the already-completed rooms aroused our interest and excitement.
 I admired a charming “new” bathroom in which George had lowered the ceiling, installed and painted new storage cabinets, hung wallpaper, changed light fixtures, and even provided heated towel bars!
-“I work 15 minutes at a time, but never stop before my time is up,” George explained.
+“I work 15 minutes at a time but never stop before my time is up,” George explained.
 “That’s the secret!
 Work 15 minutes a day, without fail.”
-Still I was skeptical.
-I couldn’t believe such a simple plan could possibly help me.
+Still, I was skeptical.
+I couldn’t believe such a simple plan could help me.
 I decided to “give it a try.”
 That was more than 20 years ago, and since then, I’ve had great fun with those magic chunks of time.

-My first project was to tackle a badly neglected flower garden which was choked with weeds.
-Every time I looked out the dining room window, I fretted; because I thought I had not time to try to redeem that impossible garden.
+My first project was to tackle a badly neglected flower garden choked with weeds.
+Every time I looked out the dining room window, I fretted; because I thought I had no time to redeem that impossible garden.
 That’s when I learned how many weeds I could pull in 15 minutes!
-It took just one week, snatching a quarter hour here, another there, to get that flower border tidy and ready for new transplants.
+It took just one week, snatching a quarter-hour here, another there, to get that flower border tidy and ready for new transplants.

-The beauty of 15 minutes a day is that it helps me to stop postponing those things I really want or need to do and get them underway.
+The beauty of 15 minutes a day helps me stop postponing those things I really want or need to do and get them underway.
 It banishes discouragement and halts procrastination.
-The method works on any job or goal that matters to me, whether it’s writing a book, or cleaning all the kitchen cupboards.
+The method works on any job or goal that matters to me, whether writing a book or cleaning all the kitchen cupboards.
 Many grim little jobs really don’t deserve more than 15 minutes a day, anyhow.
 Done all at once, they’d be too much of a bad thing!
-Doing part of that sort of a task, however, makes an enjoyable break from other duties.
+However, doing part of that sort of a task makes an enjoyable break from other duties.
 Large goals, some pleasant, others less so, can be accomplished 15 minutes a day.

 What can you do 15 minutes at a time?
 Answers to that question range from the sublime (time to pamper yourself) to the ridiculous (clean out the refrigerator)!
 Whatever your goals or ideals, remember that IDEAS MOVE LIFE FORWARD!
 They strengthen purpose.
 They establish habits of industry.